sisrfeng/coc-wiki/Install-coc.nvim.md

   curl --fail -L https://yarnpkg.com/install.sh | sh
 fi

-# vim-node-rpc is required for vim only
-# yarn global add -g vim-node-rpc

 # Use package feature to install coc.nvim
 # If you want to use plugin manager, change DIR to plugin directory used by that manager.
 DIR=~/.local/share/nvim/site/pack/coc/start